michKovac/camera-calibraton/README.md

     ```bash
     python align_images.py --swir <swir_images_folder> --rgb <rgb_images_folder> --output <aligned_images_folder> --homography <homography_matrix_file .pkl> --show
     ```
-    If you you "--show" argumend, you can iterate trough all images by pressing 'a' (forward) and 'd' (backward).
+    If you used the "--show" argument, you can navigate through all images by pressing 'a' (forward) and 'd' (backward).

 ## Contributing
 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) first.